What is Address Validation?

 Step 1: Get API Credentials

-Sign up for free at Sthan.io and get your API key from the dashboard
+Sign up for free at Sthan.io and get your API credentials from the dashboard

 Step 2: Make Validation API Request